nvnehi/dotfiles.bubblegum/README.md

-# dotfiles and utility scripts for lorwyn.jpn
+# dotfiles and utility scripts for lorwyn.bubblegum

 ### screenshots